exsitu-projects/WildOS/doc/md/installing.md

 Before installing WildOS
 --------
-First you need to have [node.js](http://nodejs.org) and [node-webkit](https://github.com/rogerwang/node-webkit) installed both on the machine where you will be running the WildOS server and on the machines where you will be running clients, such as the display cluster.
+First you need to have [node.js](http://nodejs.org) and [node-webkit](https://github.com/rogerwang/node-webkit) (also known as `nwjs`) installed both on the machine where you will be running the WildOS server and on the machines where you will be running clients, such as the display cluster.
 (You do not need to install anything on those machines where the WildOS clients will run in a regular browser, such as tablets and smartphones).

 ### Installing node.js and npm ###